tlucasu/Mesh-Visualizer/README.md

 # Mesh Visualizer
 ![Unity](https://img.shields.io/badge/Unity-2021.3.4f1-brightgreen)

-Interactive 3D Model Visualizer made with Unity Game Engine.
-Mesh Visualizer allows you to switch between 3D models and apply different materials and textures to them.
-You can also experiement viewing the model in different lighting environments, camera angles, and post processing effects.
+Interactive 3D Model Visualizer built with the [Unity](https://unity.com) game engine.
+Mesh Visualizer allows you to switch between different meshes (models) and apply different materials and textures to them in real-time.
+You can also experiement viewing the model with different lighting environments, camera angles, and post processing effects.

 ---
 ## Usage

-1. Download the most recent version of application from [Releases](https://github.com/tlucasu/Mesh-Visualizer/releases)
+1. Download the most recent version from [Releases](https://github.com/tlucasu/Mesh-Visualizer/releases)
 2. Unzip the application into a directory of your choice
-3. Launch the application
+3. Launch the **MeshVisualizer.exe**

 The scene will automatically load a default model, material and texture.

-### How to Move, Rotation and Scale Model
+### Move, Rotate and Scale the Model

-Open the Transform panel by navigating to the `Transform` tab, on the left side of the screen using the mouse cursor (or touch on mobile).
+Open the Transform panel by navigating to the `Transform` tab, on the left of the screen using the mouse cursor (or touch on mobile).
 The Transform panel will have several sliders you can use to adjust the position, rotation and scale of the model.
-Clicking any of the reset buttons will reset the values back to their default value.
+Clicking any of the reset buttons will reset the values back to their defaults.

 #### Transform
  - X Axis - Sets the position of the model's position along the x axis